Skip to content

 • Skill and experience required

 How you handle your recruiting and hiring affects everything that happens downstream.
+The wrong person for the job can never be set on course with the proper onboarding.

-And that’s the key: they’re working with you, not just for you.
+Because that’s the key: they’re working with you, not just for you.

 About the author Katie Hill is a Content Writer at Boldly, which offers Premium Subscription Staffing for demanding executives and founders.
 When she isn't writing about remote work or productivity, she can be found adventuring in Colorado's backcountry.